Webster Geneva Campus: Academic programs

 The Geneva Campus offers undergraduate and graduate programs including bachelor's and master's degrees in International Relations, Media Communications, Psychology, Photography, Business Administration, Finance, Computer Science, as well as certificates in International Human Rights, Marketing, Migration & Refugee studies, Website development and design, photojournalism, and "Leadership & Gestion dans le domaine de la Santé" (in French).

 Departmental conferences

 Since 1996, Webster Geneva has held a series of departmental conferences that are free and open to the public.
 These conferences are either held on campus or in larger venues in Geneva.
-The International Relations Department has the longest history with 2020 seeing the 25th International Humanitarian and Security Conference on the theme of 'New Technologies and Humanitarian Action.'
+The International Relations Department has the longest history with 2023 seeing the 28th International Humanitarian and Security Conference on the theme of 'The Universal Declaration of Human Rights Seventy-Five Years On: Achievements and Current Challenges.'